pdion/docker-wordpress/README.md

 ** Installation **

+    Make sure all files in src/ are readable/writable by the www-data user.
     Install wordpress by browsing to: localhost:8080/wp-admin.
     Use mysql as hostname for the database.
     Note the password you used for future reference.

+    cd to src/ and run composer install cd to src/wp-content/themes and run git clone https://github.com/fgms/wp-theme-twig-child.git